Skip navigation

 Overview

-Access tags allow administrators without the Owner role to receive access to specific Duo Managed Service Providers (MSP) subaccounts and deny access to others without having to manage multiple logins.
+Access tags allow you to granularly control administrative access to subaccounts.
+With access tags, you can allow administrators without the Owner role to receive access to specific Duo Managed Service Providers (MSP) subaccounts and deny access to others without having to manage multiple logins.

 For example, all administrators with the tag “Government Restricted” can access any subaccounts associated with that tag, but administrators without the tag cannot access these subaccounts.